 - Follow up on the leads you missed

 Review the hashtag stream for the conference.
 Regular Twitter search just goes back a couple of days, so you’ll need to be quick.
-If you use CubeSocial you can set up a Social Search to record the entire stream for the duration of the show.
-You can then review the stream at your leisure and reach out to people who might be new contacts, leads or opportunities.
+Review the stream at your leisure and reach out to people who might be new contacts, leads or opportunities.

 - Share photos